deepreena123/repo-with-terraform/README.md

 # repo-with-terraform
-This is the first repo created from terraform automation
+This is the first repo created from terraform automation recursively